Here are the top kitchen sinks that boast great style, functionality and durability.

 – Due to weight and difficulty of handling, installation can be more involved for an enameled cast iron sink.

-When you want the look of granite but aren’t wild about the price point, a composite granite kitchen sink may be your best choice.
-Offering exceptional durability, composite granite is a man-made material capable of mimicking the look of granite beautifully, since the material does contain a substantial amount of genuine granite stone.
+When you want the look of granite but aren’t wild about the price point, a composite granite sink may be your best choice.
+Offering exceptional durability, composite granite is a man-made sink material capable of mimicking the look of granite beautifully, since it contains a substantial amount of genuine granite stone.

-The price point of a composite granite sink lies somewhere along the middle of the spectrum.
-This makes it ideal for kitchen projects with a moderate budget, since typical costs range between $250 and $550.
+The price point is somewhere along the middle of the spectrum.
+This makes it ideal for kitchen remodels with a moderate budget, since typical costs range between $250 and $550.

 – Capable of withstanding exposure to household acids with no affect